Icons in Delphi: new possibilities with IconFontsImageList & SVGIconImageList

 I decided to provide them for free because I felt there was a widespread need of better support in using icons within Delphi.
 Some third-party components are available, though.
 My projects became very popular in a few months and this proves I was right thinking the community could benefit from my work!

-As a proceeding, I decided also to write this article to explain the circumstances and reasons leading to their birth and how they grew to their maturity.
+As a proceeding, I decided also to write this article to explain the circumstances and reasons leading to their birth and how they grew to their maturity, as well as being used all over the world by many Delphi developers.
 Today, I consider them a must-have when it’s up to development of modern applications, as you can see in this image:

 After an initial part of this document, that acts as an introduction to the topic and serves to highlight some of the limits tied to the use of native components, we’ll delve into genesis and evolution of my components, up to the current version.